krishnaik06/ineuronindustry/README.md

-## This is the Git tutorials By Krish
+## This is the amazing Git tutorials By Krish
 ## We Will learn gitcxfvsdfsdfdfs
+## these changes are by Developer 2